 If most perimenopause symptoms are caused by fluctuating hormone levels, restoring balance to your body’s estrogen and progesterone supply is one solution.
-That’s exactly what hormone therapy does.
+That’s exactly what hormone therapy (HRT) does.
 It also happens to be one of the most misunderstood topics in the menopause space.
 While it’s the most effective treatment for managing all of the various symptoms of perimenopause, it’s not right for everyone.
 If you have a history of breast cancer, liver disease, or blood clots, the risks that come with adding hormones to your body will generally outweigh the benefits.
 But there are exceptions there, too.
 You can dive deeper into this treatment and The Cusp’s perspective on it.

 Origin: ovaries, adrenal glands, and fat tissue